Edwin Rodríguez (boxer)

 Edwin Rodríguez (born May 5, 1985) is a Dominican professional boxer who lives in Worcester, Massachusetts.

-Starred in the box office hit Bleed For This as Roberto Duran

 Early life

 Rodriguez moved to Worcester at age 13 with dreams of becoming the next great Dominican ballplayer.
 The season for outdoor baseball is shorter due to New England's temperate climate.
 Edwin abandoned aspirations for baseball to take up boxing.

 Amateur career

 Rodriguez had an 84–9 record and won the USA Boxing Championships 2005 and the National Golden Gloves 2006 as a middleweight (165 pounds).
 Rodriguez was training for the USA Olympic qualifiers for the 2008 Summer Olympics when his pregnant fiancee delivered twins born 16 weeks premature.
 Rodriguez chose to dedicate his time to his family and eventually lost in the final qualifier for the Olympic box-offs.
 Following the Boston Marathon bombing, Rodriguez revealed that he had previously sparred with suspect Tamerlan Tsarnaev in 2010 and expressed regret that he had "slowed down" when he had Tsarnaev hurting 2 rounds into their sparring session.